unepwcmc/ProtectedPlanet/upgrade-plan/frontend/16-scss-to-tailwind-migration.md

 ## Baseline (audited August 2026)

-- **Current state (re-audited 2026-08-14, end of this session's T9/T10 work): 4 legacy `.scss` files remain** — `_settings.scss`, `utilities/_rem-calc.scss`, `application.scss` (now a stub importing
+- **Current state (re-audited 2026-08-14, end of this session's T9/T10 work, then revised later the same session): `app/assets/stylesheets/` contains only the out-of-scope `comfy/admin/cms/custom.scss`.** `_settings.scss`, `utilities/_rem-calc.scss`, `application.scss`,
-  just those two), and `pdf.scss` (kept on the SCSS pipeline, see T10's decision) — plus the out-of-scope `comfy/admin/cms/custom.scss`.
+  and `pdf.scss` were deleted once `pdf.scss`'s content was ported to `app/frontend/styles/global/ pdf.css` (the "option (a)" revisit — see the Status line above).
 Down from 131 originally.
 See the Status line above and CHANGELOG's T9/T10 sections for the full reconciliation — this count has drifted from hands-on commits outpacing doc updates several times now, re-verify with `find app/assets/stylesheets -name "*.scss" | wc -l` before trusting it in a future session regardless.
 - **Original baseline — 131 files, 8,119 lines** under `app/assets/stylesheets/` (the ~100/~8.7k estimates in
   [08](./08-styles-and-assets.md) undercounted nested `card/`, `cards/`, `attributes/`, `stats/` sub-partials).